Oscilloscope: Probes

 Open wire test leads (flying leads) are likely to pick up interference, so they are not suitable for low level signals.
 Furthermore, the leads have a high inductance, so they are not suitable for high frequencies.
 Using a shielded cable (i.e., coaxial cable) is better for low level signals.
 Coaxial cable also has lower inductance, but it has higher capacitance: a typical 50 ohm cable has about 90 pF per meter.
 Consequently, a one-meter direct (1×) coaxial probe loads a circuit with a capacitance of about 110 pF and a resistance of 1 megohm.

 To minimize loading, attenuator probes (e.g., 10× probes) are used.
 A typical probe uses a 9 megohm series resistor shunted by a low-value capacitor to make an RC compensated divider with the cable capacitance and scope input.
 The RC time constants are adjusted to match.
-For example, the 9 megohm series resistor is shunted by a 12.2 pF capacitor for a time constant of 110 milliseconds.
-The cable capacitance of 90 pF in parallel with the scope input of 20 pF and 1 megohm (total capacitance 110 pF) also gives a time constant of 110 milliseconds.
+For example, the 9 megohm series resistor is shunted by a 12.2 pF capacitor for a time constant of 110 microseconds.
+The cable capacitance of 90 pF in parallel with the scope input of 20 pF and 1 megohm (total capacitance 110 pF) also gives a time constant of 110 microseconds.
 In practice, there is an adjustment so the operator can precisely match the low frequency time constant (called compensating the probe).
 Matching the time constants makes the attenuation independent of frequency.
 At low frequencies (where the resistance of R is much less than the reactance of C), the circuit looks like a resistive divider; at high frequencies (resistance much greater than reactance), the circuit looks like a capacitive divider.

 The result is a frequency compensated probe for modest frequencies.
 It presents a load of about 10 megohms shunted by 12 pF.
 Such a probe is an improvement, but does not work well when the time scale shrinks to several cable transit times or less (transit time is typically 5 ns).
 In that time frame, the cable looks like its characteristic impedance, and reflections from the transmission line mismatch at the scope input and the probe causes ringing.
 The modern scope probe uses lossy low capacitance transmission lines and sophisticated frequency shaping networks to make the 10× probe perform well at several hundred megahertz.
 Consequently, there are other adjustments for completing the compensation.

 Probes with 10:1 attenuation are by far the most common; for large signals (and slightly-less capacitive loading), 100:1 probes may be used.
 There are also probes that contain switches to select 10:1 or direct (1:1) ratios, but the latter setting has significant capacitance (tens of pF) at the probe tip, because the whole cable's capacitance is then directly connected.